MX SeriesTM

 Recognizing the need to improve visibility at this high-traffic crosswalk, the college worked with Carmanah and their local distributor, Coastal Traffic, to add purpose-built, pedestrian-scale overhead lighting.
 We recommended a solar-powered system that combined both an overhead Type 3 roadway lighting fixture with our popular and highly visible rectangular flashing beacons (RRFBs).
 Today, the system provides game-goers with a bright, safe place to cross the street both day and night.

-In this webinar, our business development representative Jesse Fraser explores how overhead lighting can help your city become brighter, safer, and more walkable.
+Overhead Lighting for Crosswalks: In this webinar, our business development manager Jesse Fraser explores how overhead lighting can help your city become brighter, safer, and more walkable.
+We cover overhead lighting design principles and effectiveness, how crosswalk lighting can increase safety and encourage walkability, the benefits of adding overhead lighting to Carmanah beacons, and configuration options and support tools.